All Episodes

 And I'm afraid you are giving him some legitimacy.

-And the reason I say he can't be elected is because he espouses strong, harsh comments and solutions, which I generally agree with, but those precious independents are not gonna vote for somebody who expresses himself the way he does and has the opinions he has.
+And the reason I say he can't be elected is because he espouses strong, harsh comments and solutions, which I generally agree with.

-You may have a point, but I've looked at the cross section of Trump supporters right now, and there are a lot of independents who support him.
+You may have a point, but I've looked at the cross-section of Trump supporters right now, and there are a lot of independents who support him.

 But I have, and by the way, I'm not supporting Trump or trying to kill Trump.

-I'm not I I haven't endorsed anybody.
+I'm not, I haven't endorsed anybody.

 I haven't issued a preference.

-I have just, I have there's a name I mention more than any others when talking about that.
+I have just, I have, there's a name I mention more than any others when talking about that.

 It happens to be Ted Cruz, but I'll tell you, I love Rubio too, but I'll tell you something else.